bloodsky/VerdeSRL-Database-management-and-thin-client/README.md

 # VerdeSRL-Database-Management

-Example of DB management and thin front-end client written in C language.
+Example of MySQL DB management and thin front-end client written in C language.